Get Started Investing

 What’s A Hedge Fund?

-• One Portfolio Manager/Hedge Fund Manager
+• Portfolio Manager/Hedge Fund Manager: Oversees investment strategies and decisions.

-A hedge fund team has two parts:
+A hedge fund team is generally divided into two parts:

 usual hedge fund process formula